What Is Fractionated Coconut Oil? Fractionated Coconut Oil Uses Explained

 - 3 tablespoons oat straw powder or parsley powder.

-1 teaspoon Peppermint Essential Oil or Fragrance Oil (Peppermint Essential Oil can be dangerous for young children and babies, so if necessary, use Peppermint Fragrance Oil or just leave the scented oil out altogether.)
+- 1 teaspoon peppermint essential oil.
+(Peppermint essential oil can be dangerous for young children and babies, so, if necessary, leave the scented oil out altogether.)